HortonworksUniversity/Security_Labs/README.md

     - Protect sales HBase table - so only sales group has access to it
   - Install Knox and integrate with AD - for perimeter security and give clients access to APIs w/o dealing with kerberos
   - Enable Ambari views to work on secured cluster

+We will run through a series of labs and step by step, achieve all of the above goals

 ### AD overview